sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 - Healthcare facility-operated assets;
 - Communications/networking assets; and
-- Manufacturer-controlled assets, including any servers that interact with external entities (e.g., a service that collects and redistributes device data, or a firmware update server).
+- Manufacturer-controlled assets, including any servers that interact with external entities (e.g., a server that collects and redistributes device data, or a firmware update server).
 - For every communication path that exists between any two assets in the security use case view (and/or explanatory text), including indirect connections when there is at least one